-Elementary education in India is brought under the “sarva shiksha abhiyan” which seeks to universalise elementary education.
-Similarly secondary education has been brought under the flagship programme “Rashtriya Madhyamik siksha abhiyaan(RMSA)“.
-Telangana state achieved 99% success at elementary schools and 91.5% at secondary level by setting up schools in accordance to the parameters.
+Elementary education in India is brought under the “Sarva Shiksha Abhiyan” which seeks to universalize elementary education.
+Similarly, secondary education has been brought under the flagship program “Rashtriya Madhyamik Shiksha Abhiyan(RMSA)“.
+Telangana state achieved 99% success at elementary schools and 91.5% at the secondary level by setting up schools in accordance with the parameters.

 4.Mid-day Meal scheme in Telangana:

-Telangana government introduced new scheme for school dropout’s, which is Mid-day meal scheme. in this Telangana social welfare development scheme Government providing Afternoon meals for students.
-This is scheme is continued in Summer holidays.
+Telangana government introduced a new scheme for school dropouts, which is Mid-day meal scheme. in this Telangana social welfare development scheme Government providing Afternoon meals for students.
+This is scheme is continued in the Summer holidays.
 Over 30.44 lakh students were covered under the Mid-day meal scheme during 2014-15

 This scheme aims at providing useful and relevant elementary education for all children in the age group of 6 to 14.
 This scheme intends to bridge social, regional and gender gaps, with the active participation of the community in the management of schools with a funding pattern of 65:35 for the year 2014-15.

 This program is a key component of the community process.
 Accredited social health activists will take steps to the community on maternal & child health activities.
 ASHA also creates awareness to the community on nutrition, basic sanitation and hygienic practices, healthy living and working condition, information on existing health services.